 We live in cycles, mood cycles.

-Eastern philosophy (Buddhism, Hinduism) suggest both these states or modes are dysfunctional because being in this space you’re allowing yourself joy or happiness, you’re in a state of greed or fear.
+Eastern philosophy (Buddhism, Hinduism) suggest both these states (happiness and unhappiness) are dysfunctional because being in this space you’re allowing yourself joy or happiness, you’re in a state of greed or fear.

 Here’s the rub.

-Did you know that beggar on the street corner in Calcutta could be happier than you and that you’re likely to be happier than the billionaire with his private jet, all those properties around the world in exotic place and his huge income?
+Did you know that a beggar on the street corner in Calcutta could be happier than you and that you’re likely to be happier than the billionaire with his private jet, all those properties around the world in exotic place and his huge income?
 It’s true because…….

 Happiness is not external, it’s internal.
 It’s how you really feel about yourself and the world around you.

 I sit and meditate, usually once a day and sometimes twice.
 I call it my ‘No Mind’ time because my ‘me’ time I feel the bliss of nothingness or as some call it mindfulness.
 ‘No Mind’ is my own term for being completely at ease with me and the universe.
-Nothing fazes me.
-I’m stabilised, balanced and happy.
+It’s when nothing fazes me because I’m stabilised, balanced and happy.
 I’m not very happy, I’m in a state of just mild happiness.
-When I practice consistently my happiness state stays with me for days and I think my meditation ‘tops’ me up each day.
+When I practice consistently my happiness state stays with me for days because I think my meditation ‘tops’ me up each day.

 That’s me noticing my happiness.